Table of Contents

 Adopting parents may be required to complete a pre-placement “Home Study” in preparation for the adoption process.
 The rules are different for the Step-Parent Adoptions in Arizona.
 The Home Study will involve a social worker who will interview the prospective parents and conduct a background investigation.
 In addition to criminal history, financial history and the familial history, the social worker will also want to conduct a medical examination.
 Lastly, the social worker will want to tour the prospective parents’ home in order to make sure they can adequately provide for the potential adoptive child.

-The Cantor Law Group will seek to assist in the transition between the biological parents and the adopted family in the case of a non-relative adoption.
+The Cantor Law Group and our Phoenix Adoption Attorneys will seek to assist in the transition between the biological parents and the adopted family in the case of a non-relative adoption.
 Obviously, this will not be necessary if a Step-Parent or grandparent adoption is involved.
 In situations involving non-relative adoptions we can assist with both “domestic” (U.S.) adoptions and “non-domestic” (international) adoptions.

 Usually, there are no restrictions to adoption in the U.S., however, it is a little more difficult for single persons to adopt then married couples.
 In addition, you must be at least eighteen years of age to adopt.
 In the case of international adoptions, some countries place an age limitation of fifty years while others do not.
 Again, if an adoption involves a relative who is willing to consent to Termination of their Parental Rights, then the process is fairly smooth.
 If you are looking to adopt a step-child, give us a call at (602) 254-8880 for a free adoption consultation.